Coordinated care: the Oregon difference

 - Paying for outcomes and health;

-- Transparency and clear information.
+- Transparency and clear information;

-Under CCOs, the Oregon Health Plan's medical benefits have not changed.
 Before CCOs, the system separated physical, behavioral and other types of care.
 That made things more difficult for patients and providers and more expensive for the state.

 CCOs have the flexibility to support new models of care that are patient-centered and team-focused, and reduce health disparities.
 CCOs are able to better coordinate services and also focus on prevention, chronic illness management and person-centered care.
 They have flexibility within their budgets to provide services alongside today's OHP medical benefits with the goal of meeting the Triple Aim of better health, better care and lower costs for the population they serve.